kojiromike/docker-magento/README.md

 Docker has a nice tool for orchestrating multiple containers for dev environments called [fig](http://fig.sh/).
 I defined a fig file that builds and connects the aforementioned containers from its Dockerfile in each of the directories named after the service: _nginx_, _php_, _mysql_, _data_, _fs_.
 So just run `fig up`.

+## How should I access the web server?

+In Docker, the exposed ports run on the Docker host.
+If you're using `boot2docker`, you can get the `ip` with `boot2docker ip`.
+The `browse` command in the root directory should be a shortcut for you.

 ## How do I get to my data?

 How Docker actually houses live data is a little confusing, particularly if you're viewing it from a workstation instead of the Docker daemon host, where the volume actually resides.
 It might help to review [Docker's own documentation](https://docs.docker.com/userguide/dockervolumes/) on the subject.
 Anyway, the tl;dr version is _that's what the file share container is for_.